 Commonwealth environmental water is not managed in isolation.
 When considering the available resource to meet environmental demands, it is necessary to also factor in the resources managed by other entities and available to contribute to environmental objectives.
-Relevant resources include portfolios held by the NSW Office of Environment and Heritage, Victorian Environmental Water Holder, The Living Murray program, the River Murray Increased Flows program, planned environmental water, natural and unregulated flows, conveyance water and consumptive water.
-Further detail on sources of environmental water in the Mid-Murray Region is provided in Attachment C.
+Relevant resources include portfolios held by the

+NSW Office of Environment and Heritage, Victorian Environmental Water Holder and The Living Murray program, the River Murray Increased Flows, planned environmental water, natural and unregulated flows, conveyance water and consumptive water.
+Further detail on sources of environmental water in the mid-Murray region is provided in Attachment C.

 By combining the forecasts of water held by the Commonwealth with streamflow forecasts, as well as taking into account operational considerations, water resource availability scenarios can be developed ranging from very low to very high.
-Based on available information low to very high availability scenarios are in scope for 2018-19.
+Based on available information, low to high availability scenarios are in scope for 2019-20.
+Carryover from 2018-19 precludes a 'very low' resource availability scenario from eventuating, while 'very high' resource availability is not expected to eventuate even in wet conditions, given low water storage levels at the commencement of 2019-20.

-2.3.
+2.4.
 Overall purpose of managing environmental water based on supply and demand